5 Tips for Staying Safe While Walking the Las Vegas Strip

 1. Stick to Pedestrian Walkways

 The city of Las Vegas tries to provide safe places for pedestrians on the Strip, away from traffic.
 Always utilize these walkways, unless none are available.
 Keep to sidewalks, pedestrian bridges, and crosswalks when walking in Vegas.
-Avoid walking along the side of a road or highway on the Strip.
+Avoid walking along the side of a road or highway on the Strip as well as jaywalking.
 This puts you too close to vehicles and increases your risk of a collision.
 Staying on pedestrian-designed walkways can keep you at a safer distance from motor vehicles.

 If you’re in a part of the Strip that doesn’t have a pedestrian walkway, walk as far to the side of the road as possible.
 Walk in a direction against the flow of traffic.
 This is safer for pedestrians, because they can have more time to react if a vehicle is driving too close to them.
 Note, however, that bicyclists legally must ride in the same direction as traffic.
 If you’re biking around the Strip, you must obey roadway rules as if you were a driver.